hashbrowncipher/Priam/index.md

 * Configuration

 The name 'Priam' refers to the King of Troy in Greek mythology, who was the father of Cassandra.
-Priam is actively developed and used at Netflix since mid 2011.
+Priam is actively developed and used at Netflix since mid-2011.

 ## Features

 * Token management using SimpleDB
-* Support multi-region Cassandra deployment in AWS via public IP.
+* Support for multi-region Cassandra deployment in AWS via public IP.
 * Automated security group update in multi-region environment.
-* Backup SSTables from local ephemeral disks to S3.
+* Backup SSTables from local disks to S3.
-* Uses Snappy compression to compress backup data on the fly.
+  - Snappy compression for backup data
-* Backup throttling
+  - Throttling
 * Pluggable modules for future enhancements (support for multiple data storage).
 * REST APIs for backup/restore and other operations
 * REST APIs for validating backups.
+* Monitoring of Cassandra health
-* Monitor health of Cassandra and auto-remediate common issues.
+* Auto-remediation of common issues

 ## Requirements

-* Cloud support: AWS only
+* AWS cloud
-* Requires deployment of EC2 Instances behind an Auto Scaling Group(ASG).
-Ideally one ASG per datacenter.
+* EC2 instances deployed in an an Auto Scaling Group (ASG)
-* Supports one token per EC2 instance (no support for vnodes yet)
+* Single-token Cassandra nodes

 ## Compatibility